Combating Childhood Obesity

-To make that first bite happen, the Dell Center’s Brighter Bites program provides fresh fruit and vegetables to low-income families.
-The program, in collaboration with the Houston Food Bank, gives weekly bags of 50 servings of produce to families in areas identified as food deserts, combined with nutrition education for children and their families over a 16-week program.
+To make that first bite happen, the Brighter Bites program provides fresh fruit and vegetables to low-income families.
+UTHealth is a partner in the program, which gives weekly bags of 50 servings of produce to families in areas identified as food deserts, combined with nutrition education for children and their families over a 16-week program.

 Teaching kids to grow their own fruit and vegetables also increases exposure to healthy foods, and makes children more likely to eat them.
 Texas Grow!
 Eat!
 Go!, in collaboration with Texas Agrilife Extension Service and Texas A&M University, is teaching kids at 32 CATCH elementary schools in Texas how to become master gardeners.
 The pilot program was tested in three Nueces County elementary schools in the spring of 2012.
 Nearly 24 percent of boys in the program and 13 percent of the girls transitioned from an unhealthy weight to a healthy weight by the end of the pilot project.

-“Results from the pilot study are very promising, suggesting that students participating in the study increased their fruit and vegetable intake and decreased their weight,” said Alexandra Evans, PhD, MPH, a Dell Center for Health Living researcher and associate professor of health promotion & behavioral sciences at UTHealth School of Public Health and the study’s principal investigator.
+“Results from the pilot study are very promising, suggesting that students participating in the study increased their fruit and vegetable intake and decreased their weight,” says Alexandra Evans, Ph.D., a Dell Center for Healthy Living researcher and associate professor in the Department of Health Promotion and Behavioral Sciences at UTHealth School of Public Health Austin Regional Campus and the study’s principal investigator.